Mercedes Moné: Professional wrestling persona

 During her matches, Moné often performs the frog splash and "three amigos" triple suplex in tribute to Eddie Guerrero, in addition to often wearing attire patterned after "Latino Heat".
-In WWE, Sasha Banks' finisher was the "Bank Statement", a Bridging Crossface that often came after a Double knee backbreaker.
+In WWE, Sasha Banks' finisher was the "Bank Statement", later called "Statement Maker" in AEW, a Bridging Crossface that often came after a Double knee backbreaker.
 Following her departure from WWE, Moné began using the "Moné Maker" in NJPW and AEW, a Gory Special swung into a DDT.

-Wrestling legacy
+Professional wrestling legacy

-Many female professional wrestlers have cited Moné as their inspiration to enter professional wrestling or as their dream opponent; Willow Nightingale and Leila Grey have credited Moné as why they entered wrestling, while Xia Li has called Moné her "wrestling idol".
-In 2025, Bianca Belair credited Moné as a key mentor and influence early in her WWE career.
+Many female professional wrestlers have cited Varnado as their inspiration to enter professional wrestling or as their dream opponent; Willow Nightingale and Leila Grey have credited Varnado as why they entered wrestling, while Xia Li has called Varnado her "wrestling idol".
+In 2025, Bianca Belair credited Varnado as a key mentor and influence early in her WWE career.
 Several female wrestlers, such as Indi Hartwell, Cora Jade, Billie Starkz, and Britt Baker have specifically cited Sasha Banks vs. Bayley at NXT TakeOver: Brooklyn as the match that drove them to succeed in professional wrestling.
+Dave Meltzer called Moné the best American women wrestler.

+When she signed with AEW, she became the highest-paid female wrestler in history.
 Over the course of 2025, Moné won and held 13 belts comprising 11 singles championships simultaneously, surpassing a record set 30 years prior by Último Dragón.
-In doing so, Moné became one of the most decorated professional wrestlers, male or female, in history.
 Writing for VICE, Haley Miller described Moné's championship quest as helping to bring attention to smaller wrestling promotions and their championships while also elevating Moné herself.